Since opening our centre in summer 2012:

 - Mental health awareness in the Sierra Leone media.

-173 documentaries, music videos and short dramas were made about social issues such as
+over 300 films, documentaries, music videos and short dramas were made covering subjects from comedy to social issues – such as

 - street life